Python-PyQt/PyQt6-Docs/descriptions/QtQuickWidgets/QQuickWidget-c.rst

 :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` honors :sip:ref:`~PyQt6.QtQuick.QQuickWindow.isPersistentSceneGraph`, meaning that applications can decide - by calling :sip:ref:`~PyQt6.QtQuick.QQuickWindow.setPersistentSceneGraph` on the window returned from the :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget.quickWindow` function - to let scenegraph nodes and other Qt Quick scene related resources be released whenever the widget becomes hidden.
 By default persistency is enabled, just like with :sip:ref:`~PyQt6.QtQuick.QQuickWindow`.

-When running with the OpenGL backend of the scene graph, :sip:ref:`~PyQt6.QtQuick.QQuickWindow` offers the possibility to disable persistent OpenGL contexts as well.
+When running with the OpenGL, :sip:ref:`~PyQt6.QtQuick.QQuickWindow` offers the possibility to disable persistent OpenGL contexts as well.
 This setting is currently ignored by :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` and the context is always persistent.
 The OpenGL context is thus not destroyed when hiding the widget.
 The context is destroyed only when the widget is destroyed or when the widget gets reparented into another top-level widget's child hierarchy.
 However, some applications, in particular those that have their own graphics resources due to performing custom OpenGL rendering in the Qt Quick scene, may wish to disable the latter since they may not be prepared to handle the loss of the context when moving a :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` into another window.
 Such applications can set the QCoreApplication::AA_ShareOpenGLContexts attribute.
 For a discussion on the details of resource initialization and cleanup, refer to the :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget` documentation.

 **Note:** :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` offers less fine-grained control over its internal OpenGL context than :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`, and there are subtle differences, most notably that disabling the persistent scene graph will lead to destroying the context on a window change regardless of the presence of QCoreApplication::AA_ShareOpenGLContexts.